rjmeats/BritishRainfall/M-S-and-L-Railway/RainGaugeLocations.md

 * the [Macclesfield Canal](https://en.wikipedia.org/wiki/Macclesfield_Canal)
 * the [Ashton Canal](https://en.wikipedia.org/wiki/Ashton_Canal)

-These gauges nearly all commence regular rainfall recording in 1850 or 1851, often with some intermittent readings in the 1840s.
-Many of the mid-1840s readings are referenced in an [1848 report](https://books.google.co.uk/books?id=2RUHAAAAQAAJ) produced by Samuel Homersham, an MS&LR civil engineer, which discussed a scheme to use canal catchment rain water to supply clean water to Manchester.
+In most cases, regular rainfall recording at these locations begins in 1850 or 1851, often with some intermittent readings in the 1840s.
+Many of the mid-1840s readings are referenced in an [1848 report](https://books.google.co.uk/books?id=2RUHAAAAQAAJ) produced by Samuel Homersham, an MS&LR civil engineer, which discussed a proposal to use MS&LR canal catchment rain water to supply clean water to Manchester.

 For most of the rain gauges assigned to these canal groupings, there is a clear link to a canal system: